-Hashimoto’s Thyroiditis is the most prominent thyroid disease in America.
+Hashimoto’s disease, also known as Hashimoto's Thyroiditis, is the most prominent thyroid disease in America.
 It is a genetically inherited disease that is nearly seven times more common in women than in men.
-Hashimoto’s Disease is expressed by the production of autoantibodies and immune cells by the body’s immune system, which can damage the thyroid cells and impair their ability to create thyroid hormone resulting in hypothyroidism.
+Hashimoto’s Disease occurs due to the production of autoantibodies and immune cells by the body’s immune system, which can damage the thyroid cells and impair their ability to create thyroid hormones.
 The thyroid gland may also become larger in some patients, forming nodules and a goiter.

-Many patients with Hashimoto’s disease may not show any symptoms for many years and the diagnosis is made incidentally when abnormal blood tests or an enlarged thyroid gland are discovered during a routine examination.
+Many patients with Hashimoto’s disease may not show any symptoms for many years.

-However, patients with Hashimoto’s disease who develop hypothyroidism are likely to develop symptoms such as:
+However, patients with Hashimoto’s disease are likely to develop symptoms such as: